nus-cs2113-AY2122S2/ip/docs/README.md

 This command displays a list of commands supported by Vera.

-Each command shows a detailed description about its usage.
+Each command displayed shows a detailed description about its usage.

 #### **Syntax**